csaid/csaid.github.io/_posts/2014-07-07-jason-mitchells-essay.markdown

-  * Example 1.
+  * **Example 1**.
 A rigorous lab conducts an experiment using a measurement device that requires special care.
 The effect size is d=0.5.
 Later, a different lab with no experience using the device tries to quickly replicate the experiment and computes an effect size of d=0.0.

-  * Example 2.
+  * **Example 2**.
 A small sample experiment in a field with a history of p-hacking shows an effect size of d=0.5.
 Another lab tries to replicate the study with a much larger sample and computes an effect size of d=0.0.